Titles and Roles

 - Research Program

 Mandy L. Ford, PhD, is Professor in the Division of Transplantation of the Department of Surgery at Emory University School of Medicine.
-In 2014, Dr. Ford was appointed scientific director of the Emory Transplant Center.
+Dr. Ford serves as scientific director of the Emory Transplant Center.

 Dr. Ford received her PhD in Immunology and Molecular Pathogenesis from Emory University in Atlanta, Georgia.
 She completed a postdoctoral fellowship at Emory Transplant Center.